 CBO circular BM 1134 and Annexure 4 of the Code of Corporate Governance require the Bank to provide details of non-compliance.
-This includes any penalties, strictures imposed on the Bank by the MSM / CMA or any statutory authority such as the CBO, on any matter related to capital markets, during the last three years (2016, 2017 and 2018).
+This includes any penalties, strictures imposed on the Bank by the MSM / CMA or any statutory authority such as the CBO, on any matter related to capital markets, during the last three years (2017, 2018 and 2019).
 The Bank has identified the following amounts below paid during the last three years.

-As of 2018, the Bank had complied with all relevant regulatory requirements in the last three years with the below exceptions as mentioned in the Central Bank of Oman's "CBO" Examination reports:
+As of 2019, the Bank had complied with all relevant regulatory requirements in the last three years with the below exceptions: